 Nursing Informatics will provide an overview of the basic concepts of nursing and healthcare informatics as well as their relevance to nursing practice.
 Course activities are designed to synthesize current nursing informatics applications and analyze the impact of nursing informatics on practice.
 The student will gain knowledge of the current state of the regulations, accreditation and major issues in research and evidence-based practice.
 The course includes clarification of the concepts of nursing, technology, and information management and comprises underpinnings of nursing informatics, the practice of nursing informatics, and current challenges in nursing and healthcare informatics.

-NUR417 Nursing Leadership and Management

-Nursing courses must be taken in the prescribed sequence noted in the degree program chart.
+NUR417 Nursing Leadership and Management 3 credits Nursing courses must be taken in the prescribed sequence noted in the degree program chart.

 This course prepares the RN-BSN student for experiences in a leadership and management arena.
 Students will use a variety of learning methodologies to develop a foundation for decision-making, problem-solving and critical thinking skills.
 A continuation of the legal and ethical concepts as well as advocacy roles will be discussed throughout this course.
+This course includes practice experience (PE) totaling 22.5 hours.

-NUR427 Population Health in the Global Community

-Nursing courses must be taken in the prescribed sequence noted in the degree program chart.
+NUR427 Population Health in the Global Community 3 credits Nursing courses must be taken in the prescribed sequence noted in the degree program chart.

 This course will introduce the principles of population health and epidemiology in individuals and family case studies as well as disaster scenarios.
 Students will discuss disease prevention in the context of emerging global diseases within the constraints of personal and national financial resources.
-This course includes practice experience (PE) totaling 45 hours.
+This course includes practice experience (PE) totaling 22.5 hours.
 Students will conduct a virtual community health assessment and develop a plan for intervention for a specific community health need that reflects a global health issue.
 A teaching project reflecting a current health issue will be developed for potential implementation in a community.

-NUR441 Case Management Concepts

-Nursing courses must be taken in the prescribed sequence noted in the degree program chart.
+NUR441 Case Management Concepts 3 credits Nursing courses must be taken in the prescribed sequence noted in the degree program chart.